CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-1--Paths.lagda.md

         |           |             ∙ — >
        a00 — — — > a10              i
              a-0

+mvrnote: Square p q refl refl is the same as p ≡ q

 Elements of the `Square A` type are squares exist in a constant type `A`.
 But just as we can upgrade ``Path`` to ``PathP`` where